netxms/netxms-doc/admin/appendix.rst

     - 0
     - Yes
   * - Objects.Nodes.ResolveNames
     - Resolve node name using DNS, SNMP system name, or host name if current node name is it's IP address.
     - 1
     - No
   * - Objects.Nodes.SyncNamesWithDNS
     - Enable/disable synchronization of node names with DNS on each configuration poll.
     - 0
     - No
+  * - Objects.Security.CheckTrustedObjects
+    - Enable/disable checking of trusted nodes list for cross-node data collection (using Proxy Node DCI attribute).
+    - false
+    - No
+  * - Objects.StatusCalculation.FixedStatusValue
+    - Value for status propagation if ''StatusPropagationAlgorithm'' server configuration parameter is set to ''2 - Fixed''.
+    - 0
+    - Yes
+  * - Objects.Subnets.DefaultSubnetMaskIPv4
+    - Default mask for synthetic IPv6 subnets.
+    - 24
+    - No
+  * - Objects.Subnets.DefaultSubnetMaskIPv6
+    - Default mask for synthetic IPv6 subnets.
+    - 64
+    - No
-  * - OfflineDataRelevanceTime
+  * - Objects.Subnets.DeleteEmpty
-    - Time period in seconds within which received offline data still relevant for threshold validation
+    - Enable/disable automatic deletion of subnet objects that have no nodes within.
+When enabled, empty subnets will be deleted by housekeeping process.
-    - 86400
+    - false
     - Yes
   * - PasswordComplexity
     - Set of flags to enforce password complexity (see :ref:`password-policy` for more details).
     - 0
     - No
   * - PasswordExpiration
     - Password expiration time in days.
 If set to 0, password expiration is disabled.
     - 0
     - No
   * - PasswordHistoryLength
     - Number of previous passwords to keep.
 Users are not allowed to set password if it matches one from previous passwords list.
     - 0
     - No
   * - PollCountForStatusChange
     - The number of consecutive unsuccessful polls required to declare interface as down.
     - 1
     - Yes
   * - RADIUSAuthMethod